 In November 2014, a bond issue in the amount of \$34,000,000 was passed by the voters for the purpose of funding capital construction and improvements.
 The bonds were sold in February 2015 for \$38,450,270.
 The full faith and credit of the College is pledged for the Series 2015 General Obligation Bonds.
-Principal payments are due annually through June 2030 and interest is payable in December and June of each year with rates ranging from 2% to 5%.
+Principal payments are due annually through June 2030 and interest is payable in December and June of each year with fixed rates ranging from 2% to 5%.
 Bonds maturing on or after June 1, 2026 are subject to redemption in whole or in part at 100% of the principal amount plus accrued interest to the redemption date.

 In February 2004, the College issued \$29,235,000 of Limited Tax Pension Obligation Bonds and transferred the net proceeds to the State of Oregon Public Employees Retirement System to cover a portion of the College's share of the cost sharing plan's unfunded actuarial liability.
 Funds deposited are being used to pay a portion of the College's annual required contribution.
-Principal payments are due annually through June 30, 2028 and interest is payable in December and June of each year with rates ranging from 5.44% to 5.53%.
+Principal payments are due annually through June 30, 2028 and interest is payable in December and June of each year with fixed rates ranging from 5.44% to 5.53%.
+Under the terms of the Limited Tax Pension Obligation Bonds, a portion of the College's Community College Support Fund distribution from the State of Oregon is deposited directly with the bond trustee in an amount sufficient to meet scheduled principal and interest payments.